jimmysway/SmartSystems/quest-4/README.md

 | Successfully traverses B-A in one go, no hits or nudges | 1 |  1     |
 | No collisions with obstructions | 1 |  1     |

+#### Main Components
+We incorporated various functionalities to control a buggy with ultrasonic and LiDAR sensors for wall avoidance.
+Here's an overview of how the different parts of the code work together:

+##### Wi-Fi Setup:
+The buggy connects to a Wi-Fi network using the specified SSID and password.
+This enables the ESP32 to communicate over the network, such as receiving commands via UDP.

+##### UDP Server:
+It listens for incoming UDP packets on a specific port (UDP_PORT).
+This is used to receive commands from an external source, like a web interface or another networked device.

+##### LiDAR Sensor:
+Configured for distance measurement, it continuously polls the LiDAR sensor to calculate distances.
+If the distance to an obstacle (like a wall) is less than a threshold (80 units in this case), it triggers a response (stops the buggy).

+##### Ultrasonic Sensors:
+Both left and right ultrasonic sensors are set up to measure distances independently.
+They use echo callbacks to calculate the time-of-flight and, consequently, the distance.

+##### Servo and Speed Control:
+The code controls a servo for steering and a motor for speed.
+It uses a PID (Proportional-Integral-Derivative) controller to maintain a target speed and adjusts the steering based on the readings from ultrasonic sensors.

+##### Alphanumeric Display:
+An I2C-based alphanumeric display is used, possibly for showing status information or measurements.

+##### Encoder for Wheel Speed:
+An encoder is implemented to calculate the wheel's rotation speed, which helps in speed regulation.

+#### Code Overview:
+Upon startup, the ESP32 initializes its Wi-Fi connection and starts the UDP server to listen for commands.
+The LiDAR sensor continuously measures the distance in front of the buggy.
+If an obstacle is detected within a predefined range, the buggy stops or takes necessary action.
+The ultrasonic sensors on both sides assist in navigating by constantly measuring the side distances.
+The steer_task uses these measurements to adjust the buggy's direction.
+Speed is regulated based on encoder readings, and the servo motor adjusts the steering angle as per the PID controller's output.
+Commands received via the UDP server (start, stop, turn) control the buggy's movements, allowing remote operation.
+The alphanumeric display can show relevant information like speed, distance, or elapsed time.

+#### Execution Flow:
+Initialization: Wi-Fi and peripherals (like I2C, LiDAR, ultrasonic sensors) are initialized.
+Task Creation: Multiple FreeRTOS tasks are created for handling different components (LiDAR, ultrasonic sensors, steering, speed control, display).
+Operation: The buggy operates based on sensor inputs and received UDP commands.
+The LiDAR and ultrasonic sensors play a key role in avoiding obstacles, while the servo and motor are controlled to navigate and maintain speed.

+#### UDP Commands and Responses:
+When the UDP server receives a stop command, it activates an emergency brake (e_brake).
+The start command deactivates the emergency brake.
+The turn command initiates a 360-degree turn maneuver.
+This ESP32-based system showcases a sophisticated approach to robotic control, integrating various sensors and communication protocols for efficient and responsive operation.

 #### Wireless Interface
 ##### Startup Instructions
 To start server, we can cd into the Website folder and run "node server.js" in console.
 The site interface can then seen on http://localhost:3000/.
 One must remember to npm install express and node-fetch and ESP32 device needs to have a UDP server listening on port 8080 to receive messages "start", "stop", "turn".